Burning of Fairfield (1779): Attack

-Tryon's force captured and began to sack Fairfield, with a detachment giving the village of Greens Farms in present-day Westport the same treatment.
-Militia forces harassed them and briefly held them up at Round Hill, but ultimately withdrew on the first day of fighting.
-Their most serious delaying action was the burning of the bridge at Ash Creek, which ended Tryon's plan to combine the two forces and take Jarvis's fort at Black Rock Harbor.
-Tryon's frustration is cited by period sources as the motivation for the burning of the town the next day.
+Tryon's force captured and began to sack Fairfield, with a westerly detachment doing the same to the village of Greens Farms in present-day Westport.
+Whiting's militia forces harassed the invaders and briefly held them up at Round Hill (near the present site of Fairfield University), but ultimately withdrew on the first day of fighting.
+Their most important delaying action was the burning of the bridge at Ash Creek, which made it impossible for Tryon plan to combine his two detachments and take Jarvis's fort at Black Rock Harbor.
+Tryon's frustration at this foiling of his plan is cited by period sources as his motivation for allowing the burning of the town the next day.
 Throughout the night of July 7, Jarvis and his 23 men traded fire with the British flotilla.
 Tryon sent multiple detachments to capture the fort, but those attacks were repulsed at some cost.
 Thus the small fort, and Black Rock Harbor, survived the raid.

 After the initial attack on the town, Tryon's forces had been reinforced by 1,700 men including many German jägers and commanded by General George Garth.
 This force landed "near Mill River", presumably near present-day downtown Southport, Connecticut and marched up Sasco Hill toward Tryon's force.
 Much of the town was, at first, spared burning.
-However, the next day, July 8, the British withdraw with the Germans acting as their rear guard.
-As the furious townsfolk bore down on them, the Germans began to burn the town wholesale on their way back to their boats.
+However, the next day, July 8, the British withdrew to their beachhead with the Germans acting as their rear guard.
+As the furious townsfolk bore down on them, the nervous jägers began to burn the town wholesale on their way back to their boats.
 The town's Congregational minister Rev. Andrew Eliot, who was present among the rebels, later recalled the Germans as "the vilest [soldiers] ever let loose among men".
-Notably, the 1732 Burr Homestead, site of John Hancock's wedding and property of Thaddeus Burr, uncle of Aaron Burr, was also burned despite Tryon's written assurances to Burr's wife.
+Notably, the original 1732 Burr Homestead, site of John Hancock's wedding and property of Thaddeus Burr, uncle of Aaron Burr, was also burned despite Tryon's written assurances to Burr's wife.